Christopher Hampton: Stage plays and other works

 From 1968 to 1970, Hampton worked as the Resident Dramatist at the Royal Court Theatre, and also as the company's literary manager.
-He continued to write plays: Total Eclipse, about the French poets and lovers Arthur Rimbaud and Paul Verlaine, was first performed in 1967 and at the Royal Court in 1968, but it was not well received at the time.
+He continued to write plays: Total Eclipse, about the French poets and lovers Arthur Rimbaud and Paul Verlaine, was first performed in September 1968 at the Royal Court, but it received mixed reviews; in the New Statesman, Philip French wrote of "...a most intelligent dramatic treatment of the relationship between Rimblaud and Verlaine... a compelling evening in the theatre."

 The Philanthropist (1970) is set in an English university town and was influenced by Molière's The Misanthrope.
 The Royal Court delayed a staging for two years because of an uncertainty over its prospects, but their production was one of the Royal Court's more successful works up to that point.
 The production transferred to the Mayfair Theatre in London's West End and ran for nearly four years, winning the Evening Standard Theatre Award for Best Comedy.
 It reached Broadway in New York City in 1971.

 His agent told him after this success: "You've got a choice: you can write the same play over and over for the next 30 years" or, alternatively, "you can decide to do something completely different every time".
 He told her that he was writing a play about the "extermination of the Brazilian Indians in the 1960s".
 Savages, set during the period of the military government and derived from an article "Genocide in Brazil" by Norman Lewis, was first performed in 1973.
 His first produced film adaptation, of Ibsen's A Doll's House (1973), was directed by Patrick Garland, and stars Anthony Hopkins and Claire Bloom.

 He was elected a Fellow of the Royal Society of Literature in 1976.

 A sojourn in Hollywood led to an unproduced film adaptation of Marlowe's play Edward II and the original script for Carrington.
 This period also inspired his play Tales from Hollywood (1982).
 This is a somewhat fictionalised account of exiled European writers living in the United States during the Second World War.
 (The lead character is based on Ödön von Horváth, who died in Paris in 1938).
-The play also explores the different philosophies of Horwath and the German playwright Bertolt Brecht (who lived in the United States in the 1940s).
+The play also explores the different philosophies of Horváth and the German playwright Bertolt Brecht (who lived in the United States in the 1940s).
 Hampton told The Guardian critic Michael Billington in 2007: "I lean towards the liberal writer, Horvath, rather than the revolutionary Brecht.
 I suppose I'm working out some internal conflict".
 The play was commissioned by the Center Theatre Group in Los Angeles; the Group first performed it in 1982.
 The play has been adapted in different versions for British and Polish television.